nhomble/spotify-shuffle/README.md

 This is the cli that is meant to be called locally or with your cron.

+This helper assumes the environment variable `SPOTIFY_CLIENT_SECRET` is set.

 ### spotify-access

 Stupid helper cli/webserver that will do the authorization code flow and print your `refresh_token`.
 Once you have that